Friedrich Hayek

 Precisely because they were interested only in who would offer the best price for their products, they reached persons wholly unknown to them, whose standard of life they thereby enhanced much more than they could have that of their neighbors… (Hayek 1978b, 60).

 Hayek’s dismissal of social justice as a mirage is a gratuitously tendentious way of packaging his actual view.
-However, the motive for his dismissal is understandable: namely his dread of the prospect of licensing a justice czar to intervene to make sure prices are fair, thus derailing the wealth-creating spontaneous trading of a free society within the rule of law.
-Paraphrasing Michael Munger (2013), the closest thing we have to an omniscient social planner are the twin forces of supply and demand, but those forces speak to people through prices.
-When the state makes it a crime to charge what the market will bear, it can thereby become illegal for insulin users to respond to a power failure by outbidding beer drinkers for insulin-preserving ice as supply runs short.
-In a case like that, the law has struck dumb the only voice that could give people reliable, timely advice on how resources need to be allocated right now.
-This is Hayek’s ultimate concern throughout his writings, and it also underlies his otherwise ill-fitting polemic against social justice.
-To Hayek, it is simply a mirage to think fairness has anything to do with stopping the price mechanism from telling us where our services are most in need.
+However, Hayek’s motive is clear: namely his dread of the prospect of licensing a justice czar to intervene to make sure prices are fair, thus derailing the wealth-creating spontaneous trading of a free society within the rule of law.
+Paraphrasing Michael Munger (2013), the closest thing we have to an omniscient social planner are the twin forces of supply and demand, but those forces speak to people through changing prices.
+When the state makes it a crime to charge what the market will bear, that can set in motion a process that makes it illegal for insulin users to respond to a power failure by outbidding beer drinkers for insulin-preserving ice as the supply of ice (in the absence of refrigeration) runs short.

-6. The Austrian School
+6. The Austrian School and the Open Society

 6.1 Subjectivism

-Economic science begins with purposeful human action.
-And, as social scientists we can interpret human action in terms of beliefs, desires and intentions.
+Accordingly, when Hayek calls valuation subjective, valuing may require guesswork but it is not merely a matter of opinion or taste.
+Rather, he is talking about prices as reflecting distributed and situated perspectival awareness of reality.
 “To employ a useful metaphor,” Hayek argued, “while in the world of nature we look from the outside, we look at society from the inside; while, as far as nature is concerned, our concepts are about the facts and have to be adapted to the facts, in the world of society at least some of the most familiar concepts are the stuff from which the world is made” (1948, 76).
+We are what we study.
+[13]

 6.2 Complexity